denten-books/plain-text/1-metaphor.md

 movement of the controlling mechanism and movement of the player-controlled space ship on the screen.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
-Unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
+Unlike video game players, authors attempting to delete sensitive information---to return to our simple and reoccurring example---are not interested in the virtual representation of their documents.
 The object of their interest is not mimetic.
 They want to erase the document itself, located somewhere within the machine.
 In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
 Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
 Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes the mechanisms of mimesis.

+In reflecting on the history of human-computer interaction in light of metaphor theory, I find myself with Plato, Baudrillard, and Taussig, suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.

 ## Speculative Formalism